sqlfluff/sqlfluff/CONTRIBUTING.md

 already exist with merged Pull Requests automatically added since the last release.
 Copy the changes to the [CHANGELOG.md](CHANGELOG.md) file and update the [src/sqlfluff/config.ini](src/sqlfluff/config.ini) file to the new version.

-Once both changes are done, open a new Pull Request and add "?template=release.md" to the compare URL before clicking the `Creating Pull Request` button to use the release Pull Request template, which will list the items to do for the release.
+Once both changes are done, open a new Pull Request for these changes.

 :warning: **Before creating a new release, ensure that [src/sqlfluff/config.ini](src/sqlfluff/config.ini) is up to date with a new version** :warning:.